emo-bon/emo-bon.github.io/README.md

 As you scroll down this webpage you will see _Our Data Packages_.
 This lists the selected repositories which are of the most interest to users, including
 - o The repositories holding the logsheet (meta)data for each observatory, listed by observatory name
 - o The repository holding all the bioinformatics analysis results for the metagenomics data, from the pipeline MetaGOflow
-- o Some results, including the list of accession numbers of the released batches archived in ENA <br>

 <!--
 - o Governance metadata, use to control the data management workflows and actions in this GH space.<br>